McShelby/hugo-theme-relearn/exampleSite/content/basics/quickstart/_index.en.md

     path = 'github.com/McShelby/hugo-theme-relearn'
 {{< /multiconfig >}}

-### Using as Git Submodule
+### Use as a Git Submodule

-If you plan to store your project in a [Git](https://git-scm.com/) repository you can create one now with
+If you're using [Git](https://git-scm.com/) for your project, you can start a repository now

 ````shell
 git init
 ````

-Now you can add the theme as a Git submodule by
+Add the theme as a Git submodule

 ````shell
 git submodule add --depth 1 https://github.com/McShelby/hugo-theme-relearn.git themes/hugo-theme-relearn
 ````

-Afterwards add this at the top of your `hugo.toml`
+Then add this at the top of your `hugo.toml`

 {{< multiconfig file=hugo >}}
 theme = "hugo-theme-relearn"